-- 3. Six hours of Thesis credit, consisting of: - ENG 6563 Thesis/Project I Credits,: 3 sem. hrs. - ENG 6564 Thesis/Project II Credits,: 3 sem. hrs. - 4.
-In their last semester of enrollment, candidates for the MA in English must take

-Written and oral comprehensive examinations based upon both course work and a departmental reading list.
+ENG 6563 - Thesis/Project I Credits, 3 sem. hrs.
+Prerequisite(s): Approval of prospectus and satisfactory progress as determined by the advisor.
+(Eligible for grade of PR only until ENG 6564 is completed; the permanent grade for ENG 6563 and ENG 6564 will be assigned when the thesis is approved.)
+ENG 6564 - Thesis/Project II Credits, 3 sem. hrs.
+Prerequisite(s): Completion of thesis and oral defense as determined by thesis committee.
+(Eligible for temporary grade PR only until thesis is completed; a permanent grade will be assigned when the thesis is completed.)
+Binding Fee.
+4. In their last semester of enrollment, candidates for the MA in English must take Written and oral comprehensive examinations based upon both course work and a departmental reading list.
 The oral exam will also include a defense of the thesis.
 If judged unsatisfactory, all or part of the written and/or oral examination may be retaken once in the following semester or summer term.

-Option B (Teaching Track)

-A MINIMUM OF 36 SEMESTER HOURS OF GRADUATE WORK, INCLUDING 6 HOURS OF GRADUATE PROJECT, IS REQUIRED.

-- 1. Fifteen semester hours of English graduate work to be composed of: - ENG 6576 Bibliography and Research Credits,: 3 sem. hrs. and - ENG 6581 Composition for Teachers Credits,: 3 sem. hrs. or - ENG 6582 Literature for Teachers Credits.: 3 sem. hrs.
+Option B (Teaching Track) A MINIMUM OF 36 SEMESTER HOURS OF GRADUATE WORK, INCLUDING 6 HOURS OF GRADUATE PROJECT, IS REQUIRED.
+1. Fifteen semester hours of English graduate work to be composed of: ENG 6576 - Bibliography and Research Credits, 3 sem. hrs.
+An introduction to advanced research tools and methods and to the various types of professional scholarship.
+"ENG 6576 Bibliography and Research is a prerequisite for all 6000-level English courses and is a requirement for all graduate students in their first Fall semester."
+Offered fall semester only.

+and

+ENG 6581 - Composition for Teachers

+Credits, 3 sem. hrs.
+The study of various types of student writing to provide insight and methods for classroom teachers.

+Offered summer term only.

+or

+ENG 6582 - Literature for Teachers

+Credits, 3 sem. hrs.
+The study of several types of various genres of literature to provide insight and methods for classroom teachers.

+Offered summer term only.